Story of Ted Weisgal and Leisure Learning Unlimited

 Stevens was going okay.

-Then Donna broke the silence.
+Then Deborah broke the silence.
 She asked me if I would consider

 teaching a dance class.